 The Hawke’s Bay was identified early on as one of six ‘surge regions’, in need of early and prioritised investment.
 Among other investments, a package of $68 million was announced for the region, relating to skills and employment, Hawke’s Bay Airport, transport and water storage.

 The Regional Council is responsible for making decisions about our water and how we use it.
 The information will help us better understand our aquifers and our groundwater, to protect and manage this resource for future generations.

 These flights are not in any way used for compliance monitoring.

 The results from the 3D aquifer mapping will be a big asset to the Hawke’s Bay community, and freely shared and available to tangata whenua, other councils and groups.
 We will let the public know when they are ready.

 If you would like to join our mailing list for updates please email your details to 3Dwater@hbrc.govt.nz.

-The SkyTEM helicopter will fly over the coloured areas on the map below and ‘scan’ them.
+The SkyTEM helicopter will fly over the blue coloured areas on the maps below and ‘scan’ them.
 The areas are;

 - Ruataniwha Plains